CHASE studentship competition for October 2025 entry - Guidance for applicants

 Awards are offered for 3 years (36 months) full time, with the opportunity to extend up to 4 years (48 months) to include necessary skills training, or to incorporate placement projects.

-• Languages skills training usually takes place at the start of the project, so you should include any necessary training in your application (see page 8).
+• Languages skills training usually takes place at the start of the project, so you should include any necessary training in your application (see Task 3: Preparedness for research).

 • Successful award holders may apply at any time during the studentship for an extension and costs to cover a collaborative placement project of up to 6 months with an external organisation.